yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 5 Nov 2020 Thursday
-* *3 hours* learn the how to do vectoring and transforming on the instance in the data file
+* *3 hours* learn the how to do vectoring and transforming on the features in the data file
 * *1 minute* writing timelog

 ## 6 Nov 2020 Friday
 * *30 minutes* meet with supervisor and  discuss about the question i had
-* *1 hour* writing the plan and organize the procedure of the recommendation system
+* *1 hour* writing the plan and organize the procedure of the project

 ## 7 Nov 2020 Saturday
 * *5 hours* finding the data files and reconstructing the work flow of the project